hellodavie/mppd/readme.md

 Use the `--add-function` argument to add additional function labels to be processed.

-Variable placeholders `%variableName` in your assembly code are automatically replaced with registers.
+Variable placeholders, such as `%variableName`, in your assembly code are automatically replaced with registers.
-Temporary registers are preferred;
+During the replacement, temporary registers are preferred;
-saved registers are only used when there are no temporary registers remaining.
+saved registers are only used when all temporary registers have been exhausted.
-Append the `.s` flag at the end of your variable name to force usage of a saved register, `%variableName.s`
+Append the `.s` flag to the end of your variable name to force usage of a saved register, `%variableName.s`.

 Consider the following assembly code,
 ```asm